sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 Check out the [v2 manifest](./app/v2.yml) - it adds services for the homepage and the proxy.

 Only the proxy has `ports` specified.
-It's the public entrypoint to the app, all other containers are internal - they can access each other, but the outside world can't get to them.
+It's the public entrypoint to the app, the other containers can access each other, but the outside world can't get to them.

 _Upgrade to v2:_